 Immersing yourself in a different culture is much easier if you have support.
 For this reason, we always try and make sure that at least one person in your host family speaks basic English.
 This’ll allow you to interact with them easily and share experiences.

 Many of our host families become like a second family to our volunteers.
 They’ll care for you like their own (language barrier or not!).
 Ask them questions, learn about the traditions and embrace a whole new lifestyle.

 Apart from this, you’ll be living with other volunteers from around the world, which can be helpful too!

 We hope that we’ve been able to ease your mind.
 We don’t need you to be a master with English words or an expert in French or Spanish to join.
 However, a French, Spanish or English language course would make the process easier.

 We just want you to have the best experience and be equipped enough to make a real impact while abroad.
-You might even head home having learned new language abroad.
-Our recommendation: don’t forget to take your notebook and write all the differents words you hear!
+You might even head home having learned a new language abroad.
+Our recommendation: don’t forget to take your notebook and write all the different words you hear!